scholarslab/scholarslab.github.io/pages/opportunities/opportunities.md

 Much of our work falls into the form of consultation, collaboration, and community- and expertise-building:

+## Consults
-1) **Consults**: As a UVA Library unit, we follow the model of reference librarian consultations and welcome everyone in the UVA community to meet with us for a brief consultation session around experimental methods.
+As a UVA Library unit, we follow the model of reference librarian consultations and welcome everyone in the UVA community to meet with us for a brief consultation session around experimental methods.
 During your consult, we can help you:
 - get started practicing experimental methods via the digital humanities, spatial technologies, and/or cultural heritage scholarship scholarly communities, e.g. connecting you to resources for self-teaching and our scholarly networks at UVA and internationally
 - conceptualize and scope a project
 - create or find, manage, and use data
 - use our GIS software, virtual/augmented reality equipment, or humanities Makerspace
 - review your ongoing work, such as critiquing your design and code

+## Collaboration
-2) **Collaboration**: As scholars from a variety of disciplines, we also have (limited) availability for more in-depth research or pedagogical collaborations with other UVA folks.
+As scholars from a variety of disciplines, we also have (limited) availability for more in-depth research or pedagogical collaborations with other UVA folks.
 Our decisions about longer-term research collaboration are based on the bandwidth, resources, skills, and interests/mission of all parties.
 Deeper resource investments benefit when all parties are familiar with the working style and values of collaborators.
 Therefore, most of our collaborations are outgrowths of previous involvement in our community, such as through short consultations or attending our events.

 - We build things _with_ people (e.g. as peer scholars, co-PIs on grant proposals), but we do not build things _for_ people.
 - We do not provide general design, web development, or technical services.
 We do our best to help folks stuck on technical questions during our regular Open Office Hours, and are happy to refer to expertise and facilities around UVA (e.g. DH@UVA, Research Data Services, Teaching & Learning team, Data Sciences Institute, IATH).